nenadfilipovic/heroku-buildpack-jemalloc/README.md

-# heroku-buildpack-jemalloc
+# Heroku Buildpack: Jemmaloc

-[jemalloc](http://jemalloc.net/) is a general purpose malloc implementation that works to avoid memory fragmentation in multithreaded applications.
+[Jemalloc](http://jemalloc.net/) is a general purpose malloc implementation that works to avoid memory fragmentation in multithreaded applications.
 This buildpack makes it easy to install and use jemalloc on Heroku and compatible platforms.